What is an ant bite?

 An ant bite occurs when an ant bites using their mandibles and mouth to pinch human skin.
-Bite differs from sting: ants sting with their stinger, the caudal-most part of their bodies.
+A bite differs from a sting: only female ants have a stinger, the caudal-most part of their bodies.
 Fire ants grasp the skin (bite) then inject venom with their stinger (which is immediately painful).
-Other species of ants neither bite nor sting, but instead spray formic acid.
+Yet other species of ants neither bite nor sting, but instead spray formic acid.

 Anyone in contact with ants is at risk of ant bites or stings, particularly if they are in an area where ants build their nests.
-Ant nests are in form of several mounds with varied diameter, sometimes reaching more than 0.5 metre and several centimetres high.
+Ants form nests comprising several mounds of varied height and diameter, sometimes reaching more than 0.5 metre and several centimetres high.

 Ants tend to be more numerous in areas with:

 - Compact soil

 Large local reactions and systemic reactions are IgE-mediated, seen in individuals already sensitised to ant venom.